gilfillan9/spotify-jukebox/README.md

     }
 ```

-The username and password must be for a premium spotify account and are only used to log into libspotify
+On first launch it will ask for a username and password for a spotify account.
+This account needs to be premium (limitation of libspotify)

 ## Usage
 To start the jukebox just type `node lib/app.js` within the root folder.